henry232323/RPGBot/README.md

 >**Description:** Create a new lootbox, under the given `name` for the given cost Use {item}x{#} notation to add items with {#} weight Weight being an integer.
-For example: bananax2 orangex3.
-The outcome of the box will be Random Choice[banana, banana, orange, orange, orange]
+For example: rp!lootbox create MyBox 500 bananax2 orangex3.
+The outcome of the box will be Random Choice[banana, banana, orange, orange, orange] The price can also be an item (or several items), for example rp!lootbox create MyBox Key bananax2 orangex3 or rp!lootbox create MyBox Keyx2 bananax3 orangex3

 >**Usage:** `rp!lootbox [create|new] <name> <cost> [items...]`